March 25, 2023

 When you are brushing and flossing your teeth, take the time to look at them.
 Pull your cheeks back so that you can see the sides of your teeth.
 Open your mouth wide in the mirror and look at the grooves of your teeth.
 If you need to tilt your head back while you look in the mirror to look at the grooves of your top teeth in the mirror.

 This should be done regularly to watch for tooth decay and if you haven’t visited the dentist in the last 6 months, schedule an appointment and talk to the dentist about what you see.
-The dentist will also take x rays which will give you more information.
+The dentist will also take dental x rays which will give you more information.
 It is important to take the health of your teeth seriously because your teeth cannot heal themselves and if you are not proactive, you take the chance of allowing more damage to your teeth from neglect.
 Home screenings are an easy first line of prevention.

 Picture of Sidney Baraza, RDH